 Systematic and prioritized prevention

 Lundbeck’s research, development and manufacturing activities are based on chemical synthesis.
 Consequently, we use considerable amounts of organic solvents, energy and generate waste and emissions to the air.
-We are managing these environmental impacts effectively and we apply an integrated approach to Health, Safety and Environment (HSE) because it helps us prioritise and motivates collaboration across our global organization.
-The efforts are prioritized in our HSE Strategy and managed through an ISO14001 and OHSAS 18001 certified HSE System.
+We are managing these environmental impacts effectively and we apply an integrated approach to Health, Safety and Environment (HSE) because it helps us prioritise and motivates collaboration across our global organisation.
+The efforts are prioritised in our HSE Strategy and managed through an ISO14001 and OHSAS 18001 certified HSE System.

 Clean processes and technology

 We have the privilege of being a research-based company, which essentially means that we design the manufacturing processes from scratch.
 In this process, our skilled chemists are working to prevent pollution and challenge conventional ways of thinking, for instance, by substituting chemicals to minimise the impact on the environment.
 We also apply the continuous improvements after having established an efficient manufacturing process.
 An example is the recovery of used solvents that leads to lower environmental impacts and saves costs.
 Over the years, we have refined our skills and technical capabilities to increase the recovery of organic solvents.
 In 2018, we managed to recover 76% of the most used solvents.
 This eliminated the need to purchase approx. 5,600 tons of solvents and consequently saved additional resources for external production, transportation and waste management.